Heat transfer: Boiling

 The boiling point of a substance is the temperature at which the vapor pressure of the liquid equals the pressure surrounding the liquid and the liquid evaporates resulting in an abrupt change in vapor volume.

 In a closed system, saturation temperature and boiling point mean the same thing.
 The saturation temperature is the temperature for a corresponding saturation pressure at which a liquid boils into its vapor phase.
 The liquid can be said to be saturated with thermal energy.
 Any addition of thermal energy results in a phase transition.

 At standard atmospheric pressure and low temperatures, no boiling occurs and the heat transfer rate is controlled by the usual single-phase mechanisms.
 As the surface temperature is increased, local boiling occurs and vapor bubbles nucleate, grow into the surrounding cooler fluid, and collapse.
 This is sub-cooled nucleate boiling, and is a very efficient heat transfer mechanism.
 At high bubble generation rates, the bubbles begin to interfere and the heat flux no longer increases rapidly with surface temperature (this is the departure from nucleate boiling, or DNB).

-At similar standard atmospheric pressure and high temperatures, the hydrodynamically-quieter regime of film boiling is reached.
-Heat fluxes across the stable vapor layers are low, but rise slowly with temperature.
-Any contact between fluid and the surface that may be seen probably leads to the extremely rapid nucleation of a fresh vapor layer ("spontaneous nucleation").
+At similar standard atmospheric pressure and high temperatures, the hydrodynamically quieter regime of film boiling is reached.
+Heat fluxes across the stable vapor layers are low but rise slowly with temperature.
+Any contact between the fluid and the surface that may be seen probably leads to the extremely rapid nucleation of a fresh vapor layer ("spontaneous nucleation").
 At higher temperatures still, a maximum in the heat flux is reached (the critical heat flux, or CHF).

 The Leidenfrost Effect demonstrates how nucleate boiling slows heat transfer due to gas bubbles on the heater's surface.
 As mentioned, gas-phase thermal conductivity is much lower than liquid-phase thermal conductivity, so the outcome is a kind of "gas thermal barrier".

 Condensation

 Condensation occurs when a vapor is cooled and changes its phase to a liquid.
 During condensation, the latent heat of vaporization must be released.
-The amount of the heat is the same as that absorbed during vaporization at the same fluid pressure.
+The amount of heat is the same as that absorbed during vaporization at the same fluid pressure.

 There are several types of condensation: